-Hawaiian Electric provides many different programs that allow you to produce power for your own use or to sell back to the utility.
-Whether you export power back to the grid or simply reduce the amount of power purchased from us, the Public Utilities Commission (PUC) requires that you have an interconnection agreement and, if applicable, a power contract with Hawaiian Electric Company when you generate renewable or nonrenewable electricity and remain connected “in parallel” with the utility’s grid.
+Hawaiian Electric provides many ways for you to produce power for your own use or to sell to the utility.
+The Hawaii Public Utilities Commission (PUC) requires when you generate renewable or nonrenewable electricity and remain connected to the utility’s grid that you have an interconnection agreement and, if applicable, a power contract with Hawaiian Electric.
 This includes systems such as solar (photovoltaic), wind, hydro, fuel-cell or synthetic natural gas.
-This site will help you understand the different ways that you can connect.
+This site will help you understand the different ways that you can connect, whether you export power to the grid or simply reduce the amount of power you purchase.

 New Net Energy Metering agreement forms - On February 3, 2014, the PUC issued an order revising the NEM Tariff to clarify that a fully executed NEM Agreement is required prior to interconnection and operation of a generating facility in parallel with our electric system.
 Please use the new Appendix I and Appendix II forms immediately.